bd317/BengaliAI_Speech_Recognition_5th_solution/README.md

 Now run filtering_v2_wer.ipynb

-It will filter calculate wer scores based on the previous model and filter the dataset with wer < 0.5.
+It will calculate wer scores based on the previous model and filter the dataset.
 This enhances the quality of the training data.

-Now we can train the final single models:
+Now the final models can be trained:

 IndicWav2Vec backbone:
 train_w2w_baseline_v35.ipynb